The Benefits of Design Thinking

 Design Thinking can seem to live in the same dreamy, pointless, redundant space as those words, but it absolutely shouldn’t.

-What Does It Do Then?
+What Does Design Thinking Do Then?
 Quickly

-In short, it helps you pinpoint the real problem and create an innovative, efficient and superior solution.
+We will discuss this in more detail below but in short, it helps you pinpoint the real problem and create an innovative, efficient and superior solution.

 Imagine that you’re a 14th Century German craftsman.
 You want to improve the sales of your book and increase your customer base.
 However, there aren’t very many literate people around to copy out the text for you.